 In this article, the author suggests that the mental health problems in the college population appear to be increasing in number and severity.
-In addition, it is believed that many students do not actually seek much-needed counseling services due to lack of knowledge about mental health problems or services, stigma, or denial of the severity of the problem.
+In addition, it is believed that many students do not actually seek much-needed counseling services due to lack of knowledge about mental health problems or services, fear of prejudice, or denial of the severity of the problem.

 Campus mental health: Know your rights